bitcoin-unlimited/BUwiki/wally/faq.md

 Simply copy an address into your device's clipboard, and it will automatically be loaded into the send address field on Wally's home page.

 ## Receiving mBCH
 The middle of the Wally home page is used for receiving mBCH.
-If the sender already has the address of the account into which you want the mBCH sent, you do not have to do anything.
+If the sender already has your public ID address for the account into which you want the mBCH sent, you do not have to do anything.
 The mBCH will appear in your account after it is sent.
-If you need to provide your address to the sender, use the pull down menu to the right of **Receive into** to select the account into which you want the mBCH sent.
+If you need to provide your public ID address to the sender, use the pull down menu to the right of **Receive into** to select the account into which you want the mBCH sent.
 The address for that account will appear right below the **Receive into** line and also the QR code for that address will be displayed.
 Either send your address to the sender (see the next FAQ) or have them scan the displayed QR code.

-## How do I send my Wally BCH address to someone who wants to send me BCH?
+## How do I send my Wally BCH public ID address to someone who wants to send me BCH?
-Your Wally Wallet's BCH address is too long to reliably recite it to someone who is going to send you BCH.
+Your Wally Wallet's BCH public ID address is too long to reliably recite it to someone who is going to send you BCH.
 Instead, touch the address immediately underneath the word "Receive" on Wally's home page, and that address will be copied to the clipboard of your device.

  1. If you want to send the address via gmail, select the gmail icon in the green band at the top of the Wally's home page.
 An email will be displayed with the Wally bitcoin cash address automatically inserted into the body of the email.
 Fill in the email's "To" field and send it.
  2. Alternately, select the share icon in the green band at the top of Wally's home page.
 A drop down menu will be displayed that will give you various options, such as mail, messages, or save-to-drive that you can select and use to share the Wally bitcoin cash address.
 In general, the address will automatically be loaded into the share option chosen.